 - Purchase orders are placed or released with specific delivery dates requiring receipt at STEMCO’s docks.
 Suppliers are expected to achieve 100% on-time deliveries.
 If the supplier determines that delivery dates cannot be met, the STEMCO Supply Chain Coordinator must be advised of the situation immediately.

-- Delivery lead-times are based on agreement between the supplier and STEMCO’s Supply Chain Department.
+- Delivery lead-times are based on an agreement between the supplier and STEMCO’s Supply Chain Department.

 - Shipments from suppliers are expected to match the quantity ordered.
 Partial shipments and excess quantity shipments will cause additional work within STEMCO and as such, are counted against a supplier’s performance.

 - Purchase orders reaching past due status may be expedited with freight costs becoming the responsibility of the supplier.
 Should the product be utilized in STEMCO’s OEM customer’s production line and the delay cause that customer to stop production, any back charges to STEMCO will become the responsibility of the offending supplier.

 - If applicable, the STEMCO Supply Chain Department may require all packing slips, box identification labels, and invoices contain STEMCO’s purchase order number, line and release number, and part number.

 - All tooling purchased by STEMCO shall remain the property of STEMCO.
 Routine storage, maintenance, and repair of tooling, unless otherwise negotiated, is the responsibility of the supplier such that expected tool life will be achieved and conforming parts will be produced.
 The supplier should have formal procedures addressing tooling handling, storage, preventative maintenance, and documentation.
 Upon completion of tooling build, the supplier should provide the Supply Chain Department a full and complete set of tooling drawing in a format acceptable to STEMCO.